aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 # b is currently a 2D array.
 We need to convert it to a row-major
 # ordered 1D array.
 This is done with the flatten numpy function.
-# We use the parameter 'F' to specify that we want want row-major
+# We use the parameter 'C' to specify that we want want row-major
 # ordering.
-The letter 'F' is used because this is the natural
+The letter 'C' is used because this is the natural
-# ordering of the popular Fortran language.
+# ordering of the popular C language.
 For column-major
-# ordering you can pass 'C' as paremeter (column-major ordering)
+# ordering you can pass 'F' as paremeter, which is the natural
-# is the natural ordering for the C language.
+# ordering for the Fortran language.
 # More info
 # https://numpy.org/doc/stable/reference/generated/numpy.ndarray.flatten.html

-# Flatten the rhs using the row-major order.
 bflat = b[1:-1, 1:-1].flatten('C')

 # Allocate array for the (full) solution, including boundary values